FA*IR: A Fair Top-k Ranking Algorithm: The Fair Top-k Ranking Problem

-This is equivalent to using a statistical test where the null hypothesis $H_0$ is that the protected elements are represented with a sufficient proportion $p_t$ ($p_t \ge p$), and the alternative hypothesis $H_a$ is that the proportion of protected elements is insufficient ($p_t < p$).
+is that the proportion of protected elements is insufficient ($p_t < p$).
 In this test, the p-value is $F(\tau_p; k, p)$ and we reject the null hypothesis, and thus declare the ranking as unfair, if the p-value is less than or equal to the threshold $\alpha$.

 The ranked group fairness criterion enforces the fair representation constraint over all prefixes of the ranking:

 \begin{definition}[Ranked group fairness condition] A ranking $\tau \in {\mathcal T}_{k,n}$ satisfies the ranked group fairness condition with parameters $p$ and $\alpha$, if for every prefix $\tau|_i = \langle \tau(1), \tau(2), \dots, \tau(i) \rangle$ with $1 \le i \le k$, the set $\tau|_i$ satisfies the fair representation condition with proportion $p$ and significance $\alphaadj = \adj(\alpha, k, p)$.
 Function $\adj(\alpha, k, p)$ is a corrected significance to account for multiple testing (described in \S\ref{subsec:group-fairness-correction}). \end{definition}